dennisvintherjensen/OpenClassrooms-FED-Learn-how-to-learn/README.md

 # OpenClassrooms-FED-Learn-how-to-learn

-Deliverables for Project #1 in the Front-end developer Path at OpenClassrooms
+Deliverables for Project #1 on the Front-end developer Path at OpenClassrooms